Disasters, whether they happen in our homes or communities, do not operate on a schedule, so it is important to be prepared when they strike.

 GENERAL PREPAREDNESSDeaf and Hard of Hearing Disaster Preparedness Video (Signed and captioned)

-Helpful weather/emergency alert apps for your smartphone:
+Helpful weather/emergency alert apps for your iPhone/iPad: